 - You cannot drive with any measurable amount of alcohol in your system.

-If you violate them, you will almost certainly be sent to jail to serve any jail time that got waived at your trial.
+If you violate them, you will almost certainly be sent to jail to serve any time that was waived at your trial.
 You may face other consequences as well.

 Talk to a DUI Attorney Today

 Don’t assume that you’ll get off the hook just because this is your first DUI offense.
 Understanding the penalties is only one part of the equation.
 The next part is hiring an experienced Los Angeles DUI attorney to help you with your case today.
-Don’t hesitate to contact us for a free consultation.